 Applying Design Thinking to change programs

 How might we apply this to the change process?
-In the diagram below, I’ve combined the Managed Change™ Model by La Marsh and the Design Thinking Framework by IDEO-U to see how Design Thinking can be applied to the change process.
+In the diagram below, I’ve combined the Managed Change™ Model by La Marsh and the Design Thinking Framework by IDEO-U to see how it can be applied to the change process.
 Let’s take a closer look:

 1. Initiate change through empathy.